Flood vents are required in foundations built below Base Flood Elevation (BFE) in a flood zone.

 Smart Vents are constructed of stainless steel so they are strong enough to keep out gnawing rodents that can easily chew through the thin mesh on air vents.
 They are compliant with FEMA and the NFIP regulations.
 Finally, Smart Vents come with a significant financial benefit.
 They can significantly lower your flood insurance premiums.

 Be safe and smart about flood protection.
-Call today for your free foundation inspection and SmartVent® flood vent estimate in Lakewood, Freehold, Piscataway, New Brunswick or nearby.
+Call today for your free foundation inspection and SmartVent® flood vent estimate in Brick, Lakewood, Freehold, Piscataway, New Brunswick, Princeton, Jackson or nearby.
 In addition to our pest control and flood vent solutions, Cowleys Pest Services offers a wide range of additional services in New Jersey - click to learn more!